What is the student digital experience tracker?

 - Use of the HE survey and online survey

 - Access to a BOS licence to run the student digital experience tracker until 31 July 2018.
-The license can also be used to run the HEA Surveys
+The licence can also be used to run the HEA Surveys

 - Access to all the guidance and support available to UK participants